 - ARTICLE 2. a.
-No player shall conceal the ball in or beneath his/her clothing or equipment or substitute any other article for the ball. - b.
+No player shall conceal the ball in or beneath their clothing or equipment or substitute any other article for the ball. - b.
 No simulated replacements or substitutions may be used to confuse opponents.
 No tactic associated with substitutes or the substitution process may be used to confuse opponents (Rule 3-5-2-e).
 (A.R.
 9-2-2:I-VI) - c.
 No equipment may be used to confuse opponents (Rule 1-4-2-d). - d.
-No unusual action or verbiage may be used by Team A to confuse an opponent into believing the snap or free kick is not imminent. - e.
+No unusual action or verbiage may be used by Team A to confuse an opponent into believing the snap or free kick is not imminent.
+Team A may not advance the ball nor consume more than 3 seconds having indicated to their opponents that they do not intend to advance the ball (a "take-a-knee" play). - e.
 No action that simulates an injury may be used to confuse opponents or officials. - PENALTY [a-e] Unsportsmanlike conduct.
 Live-ball foul.
 15 yards from the previous spot [S27: UFT].
 Automatic first down for fouls by Team B if not in conflict with other rules.
 Flagrant offenders shall be disqualified [S47: DSQ]. - f.
 No more than one squad member may be assigned or wear the same jersey number (Exception: Non-competitive games). - PENALTY Unsportsmanlike conduct charged against the Head Coach and the players must immediately correct the numbering and report the change.
-Administer as a dead ball foul - 15 yards [S27: UC-2PN].
+Administer as a dead ball foul 15 yards [S27: UC-2PN].